patternfly/patternfly-elements/elements/pfe-modal/README.md

 ## Events

 ### openModal
-Fires when a user clicks on the trigger.
+Fires when a user clicks on the trigger. openModal can be accessed from outside the web component by getting the modal that you want to fire and passing in the firing event: `document.querySelector("pfe-modal#custom-id").openModal(event).`

 ### closeModal
-Fires when either a user clicks on either the close button or the overlay.
+Fires when either a user clicks on either the close button or the overlay. closeModal can be accessed from outside the web component by getting the modal that you want to fire and passing in the firing event: `document.querySelector("pfe-modal#custom-id").closeModal(event).`

+### Dependencies
 Make sure you have [Polyserve][polyserve] and [Web Component Tester][web-component-tester] installed.

     npm install -g polyserve web-component-tester